movingname/fuzzingModel/README.md

 ### 3.4 Run Fuzzing

+More information can be find in the README file of BFF.

 (1) Increase the maximum number of backup logs.
 In bff.py, find the following line:

     # set up remote logging